Layr-Labs/eigenlayer-contracts/README.md

 The most up-to-date and technical documentation can be found in [/docs](/docs).
 If you're a shadowy super coder, this is a great place to get an overview of the contracts before diving into the code.

+To get an idea of how users interact with these contracts, check out our integration tests: [/src/test/integration](./src/test/integration/).

 ## Building and Running Tests